BiAPoL/napari-clusters-plotter/README.md

 in napari and activate the show selected checkbox.
 Alternatively, you can also select a specific row of the table and appropriate label is displayed (make sure that show selected checkbox is selected).

-ADD AN IMAGE WITH label picker AND the show selected checkbox displayed.

 ### Plotting